-North Carolina Lottery Games
+What North Carolina Lottery Games are Available?

-At the North Carolina Education Lottery, players will have access to multiple types of games, including Draw, Keno, Multi-State Draw, and Scratch-Offs.
+At the North Carolina Education Lottery, players will have access to multiple types of games, including Draw, Multi-State Draw, Keno and Scratch-Offs.

 Below, we'll go in more depth on each of these Lottery NC games, discussing what's available and any notable rules.

-North Carolina Draw Games
+North Carolina Lotto Draw Games

 Under the "Draw Games" section at the North Carolina Lottery site, you'll find eight games listed.
 These include Powerball, Mega Millions, Lucky For Life, Carolina Cash 5, 4, and 3, and more.